engineerbekir/engineerbekir/README.md

 ## 👨🏼‍✈️ About Me
 - 🎪I was working as Machine Learning Engineer(Intern) at [Imona Technologies A.S](https://www.imona.com/)
-- 🌱 I’m currently learning Data Science(data analysis and big data ecosystem analysis using apache spark and so on), Machine Learning Engineering for Production (MLOps) Specialization, Deep Learning(Tensorflow & Keras and PyTorch), Computer Vision
+- 🌱 I’m currently learning Data Science(data analysis and big data ecosystem analysis using apache spark and so on), Machine Learning Engineering for Production (MLOps) Specialization, Deep Learning(Tensorflow & Keras and PyTorch), NLP,  Computer Vision
 - 📫 How to reach me: bekirozturk95@hotmail.com
 - 💎 Kaggle account: https://www.kaggle.com/bekirztrk